strimzi/strimzi-kafka-oauth/examples/docker/strimzi-kafka-image/README.md

-Pushing the image to Docker Repository
+Pushing the image to a Docker Repository
 --------------------------------------

 For Kubernetes to be able to use our image it needs to be pushed to either a public repository or to the private Docker Repository used by your Kubernetes distro.